Brendan Donovan Player Props: Cardinals vs. Reds

 Brendan Donovan At The Plate

-- Donovan has had an RBI in 10 games this year (17.9%), including four multi-RBI outings (7.1%).
-He has also driven home three or more of his team's runs in one contest.
+- In 11 games this season (19.3%), Donovan has picked up an RBI, and in four of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- In 19 of 56 games this year, he has scored, and five of those games included multiple runs.
+- He has scored a run in 20 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.